Gords/GIFtube/README.md

 - Convert video clips to high-quality GIFs
 - Customizable resolution and frame rate
 - Selectable aspect ratio (16:9, 4:3, 1:1, or 9:16)
-- Optimized color palette generation
+- Adjustable quality settings
-- GIF optimization for reduced file size
+- Direct conversion from video to GIF without intermediate files
 - Automatic installation of missing dependencies

 ## Dependencies

 - `yt-dlp` (for downloading YouTube videos)
-- `ffmpeg` (for video processing and GIF generation)
+- `ffmpeg` (for video processing)
-- `gifsicle` (for optimizing the generated GIF)
+- `gifski` (for high-quality GIF generation)

 The script automatically checks for missing dependencies and offers to install them on supported systems (Ubuntu/Debian, Fedora/Red Hat, Arch Linux, and macOS with Homebrew).
 If you prefer to install them manually or are using an unsupported system, please install the dependencies before running the script.